 This webinar will detail the world of federal and foundation funding today.
 The two major components that are universal to all who wish to be funded are the grant seeking and grant writing models.
 The grant design will also be a large component of our discussion.
-How we can facilitate your efforts through our services will be outlined.
-Our mission is to be a virtual grant office with services that would be pertinent to everyone.
-How we can best serve your needs is our emphasis.

 We will answer the following: